OnFinality-io/documentation/src/getting-started/api-service.md

 ### Login to OnFinality

+If you dont yet have an account, see how to [Create an account](create-an-account.md)

 First, go to [app.onfinality.io](https://app.onfinality.io/login) to create an account in OnFinality or log on using your existing account if you already have one.
-[Logging into OnFinality](https://support.onfinality.io/hc/en-us/articles/900000478026)
+[Logging into OnFinality](login.md)

 Once you're in, go to to the *API Service *page.